ansys/pyacp/doc/source/concepts/store.rst

 Creating stored and unstored objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's look at an example.
-First, we launch an ACP instance and import a model.
+Consider the following example.
+First, launch an ACP instance and import a model.
 This creates a *stored* model object.

 .. doctest::